Observation of forward neutron multiplicity dependence of dimuon acoplanarity in ultraperipheral Pb-Pb collisions at

 Figure~\ref{fig:zdc} (left) shows the correlation between energy distributions of the ZDC detectors, located on the positive (Plus) and negative (Minus) directions with respect to the CMS interaction point, for events selected in the analysis.
 Figure~\ref{fig:zdc} (right) shows the measured Minus ZDC energy distribution together with a multi-Gaussian function fit.

 For the measured neutron multiplicity class with asymmetric neutron numbers, the dimuon rapidity is divided into two hemispheres using the plane defined by $y = 0$.
-The region containing the larger (smaller) forward neutron multiplicity is denoted as the same (opposite) side hemisphere.
 In each rapidity hemisphere, the $\alpha$ distribution from $\GGMuMu$ is normalized by the total yields in this neutron multiplicity class ($(1/N_{\mathrm{s}})\rd{N_{\mathrm{s}}^{\mathrm{rap}}}/\rd{\alpha}$, where the $N_{\mathrm{s}}$ represents the total yields and $N_{\mathrm{s}}^{\mathrm{rap}}$ represents the yields in each rapidity hemisphere), as shown in Fig.~\ref{fig:rapAlpha}.

+The yields of muon pairs from $\TwoGamma$ scattering in the $\PgU$ mass region ($9 < m_{\PGm\PGm} < 11\GeV$) are extracted by a binned $\chi^2$ fit to the invariant mass spectrum, as shown in Fig.~\ref{fig:massSpec}.
+Each $\PgU$ state is modeled by a Gaussian function.
+All the parameters of the $\PgUa$ fit are left free.
+For the $\PgUb$ and $\PgUc$ states, the yields are allowed to vary while the mean and width are fixed to values found by multiplying those for $\PgUa$ by the ratio of the published masses of the states~\cite{Zyla:2020zbs}.
+The contribution of $\TwoGamma$ scattering to dimuon pair production in the $\PgU$ mass region is extracted using a second order polynomial function.

 }